 — OCI KDE represents the current operating channel information using which the EAPOL-Key frame

 is sent.
 OCI KDE is included when dot11RSNAOperatingChannelValidationActivated is true on the STA sending the message.

+— MLO_GTKn, when present, denotes the GTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

+— MLO_IGTKn, when present, denotes the IGTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

+— MLO_BIGTKn, when present, denotes the BIGTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

 12.7.7.2 Group key handshake message 1